Learn How to Establish a Solid Credit History

 To live in the mainstream modern world, you need credit.
 Sure, you can live without a credit score, but certain things will be more difficult, and if you change your mind someday, you’ll have to start from scratch.
 There’s no need to borrow unwisely or pay more interest than you need to—credit and borrowing are simply tools that you have available to use when appropriate.

-No history: If you’ve never borrowed in the past, or your previous loans are not on file with the three major credit reporting agencies, you need to establish a credit history.
+If you’ve never borrowed in the past, or your previous loans are not on file with the three major credit reporting agencies, you need to establish a credit history.
 This may be the case if: